chromy/ferrous/README.md

 *   expression.h and expression.c
     The file which encodes the AST and an how to evaulate

-By default Bison creates a non-renentrent parser, one which uses gobal variables to keep state which means you can't have two parsers around at once.
+By default Bison creates a non-reentrant parser, one which uses global variables to keep state which means you can't have two parsers around at once.
-In our case this wouldn't actually be so bad (we're unlikey to need to compile two files simutainously) but it's still nice bacause it keeps everything more contanined.
+In our case this wouldn't actually be so bad (we're unlikely to need to compile two files simultaneously) but it's still nice because it keeps everything more contained.

 * explain files
 * makefile